Swearing an Oath for Probate

 If you are using a solicitor for your application it is them who will prepare an oath to be signed by the executors, solicitors are often able to do this much quicker than the probate office.

 Once you have received the oath you can either arrange an appointment with your local probate registry or a commissioner of oaths.
 The oath must be sworn by all the executors/administrators that are applying for the grant of probate.

 Once you have received the oath you should contact your local probate registry to make an appointment.
 The wait times for appointments can vary but usually are booked 4 weeks in advance.

 You will need to bring the oath, the attached checklist and proof of identification.
-Once the Oath has been sworn and if there are no complications you should receive the grant of probate within 10 days.
+Once sworn, if there are no complications, you should receive the grant of probate within 10 days.

 Commissioner of Oaths

-Once you have received you Oath you should contact a local commissioner of oaths (a local solicitor usually) and arrange an appointment at your convenience.
+Once you have received your oath you should contact a local commissioner of oaths (a local solicitor usually) and arrange an appointment at your convenience.
 There is a charge for this service, most commonly between £5 and £7.

 You will need to bring the oath, the attached checklist and proof of identification.
-Once the Oath has been sworn and if there are no complications you should receive the grant of probate with 10 days of the probate office receiving your sworn oath and application.
+Once sworn, if there are no complications, you should receive the grant of probate with 10 days of the probate office receiving your application.